 For STAT6, SPR provides real-time, label-free kinetic profiling and is particularly well-suited for measuring binary binding affinity (KD) and association/dissociation rates (ka/kd).
 To support selectivity profiling, we conducted a STAT family SPR panel using compound SI-109, comparing its binding across STAT1–STAT6.

 Figure 3.
-SPR binding analysis of SI-109 across STAT family members.
+SPR binding analysis of STAT6.

 SpS (spectral shift)-based binding assays quantify interaction between CRBN, PROTACs (AK-1690, I-2), and STAT6.
 Ternary complex formation significantly enhances binding affinity compared to binary CRBN–PROTAC binding, with a 99-fold cooperativity for AK-1690 and 9.2-fold for I-2.
 Assay performed in 384-well format.